 firm of Hanau was Neresheimer, founded in 1890 as a partnership of August and Ludwig Neresheimer with

 cast German 800 silver from ~1890-1900.
-It comes with the story that it came from the household of
+The small halbund & crone and "800" are on the lid's rim, both sides.
+No maker's mark however.
+It comes with the rather wonderful story that it came from the household of

 Victoria Eugenie of Battenberg (Victoria Eugenie Julia Ena; 24 October 1887 – 15 April 1969) who (per